-A Basis of Preparation
+A. Basis of preparation

-General information
+1 General information

-The consolidated financial statements of KATEK SE.
-Munich, and its subsidiaries (hereinafter: "KATEK", "KATEK Group" or "Group") for financial year 2022 were prepared in accordance with International Financial Reporting Standards (IFRS, as endorsed by the EU) and, in addition, with the applicable provisions of German commercial law.
+The consolidated financial statements of KATEK SE, Munich, and its subsidiaries (hereinafter: "KATEK", "KATEK Group" or "Group") for financial year 2023 were prepared in accordance with International Financial Reporting Standards (IFRS, as endorsed by the EU) and, in addition, with the applicable provisions of German commercial law.

-KATEK is a global electronic services provider with subsidiaries in Düsseldorf, Grassau, Leipzig, Mauerstetten, Memmingen, Frickenhausen, Aachen and Wendlingen as well as international locations in Bulgaria, the Czech Republic, Hungary, Switzerland, Lithuania, Netherlands, Canada, the United States, Singapore and Malaysia.
-The product spectrum covers the entire life cycle of electronic assemblies and devices from development through to materials management and project management, electronic manufacture, box-build, testing technologies and logistics and after-sales services - from smallvolume series and prototypes through to mass produced series for all kinds of sectors.
+KATEK is an international electronics service provider with subsidiaries in Europe, North America and Asia.
+The product spectrum covers the entire life cycle of electronic assemblies and devices from development through to materials management and project management, electronic manufacture, box-build, testing technologies and logistics and after-sales services - from small-volume series and prototypes through to mass produced series for all kinds of sectors.

-The consolidated financial statements are presented in euro Unless otherwise specified, all amounts are stated in thousands of euro (EUR k).
+The consolidated financial statements are presented in euro.
+Unless otherwise specified, all amounts are stated in thousands of euro (EUR k).
 In isolated cases there may be rounding differences resulting in sums not being entirely accurate or percentages not equating exactly with the stated figures.
 To aid clarity, we have combined individual line items in the consolidated statement of profit or loss and in the consolidation statement of financial position.
 A breakdown of these items is listed in the notes to the consolidated financial statements.
 The consolidated statement of profit or loss has been prepared using the nature of expense method.
 To improve comparison, individual figures for the previous year have been adjusted.
 The adjustments are immaterial, both individually and collectively.

-The financial year runs from 1 January 2022 to 31 December 2022.
-The registered offices of KATEK SE are located at Promenadeplatz 12, 80333 Munich,
+The financial year runs from 1 January 2023 to 31 December 2023.

+The registered offices of KATEK SE are located at Promenadeplatz 12,

-Germany.
+80333 Munich, Germany.
 KATEK SE is entered in the commercial register of the local court of Munich under HRB 245284.

-PRIMEPULSE SE, based in Munich and the parent company of an international group of companies, directly holds 57.42% (previous year: 58.94%) of the shares in KATEK SE.
+PRIMEPULSE SE, based in Munich and the parent company of an international group of companies, directly held 59.44% (previous year: 57.42%) of the shares in KATEK SE in the reporting year.

-As the parent company of the KATEK Group, KATEK SE compiles consolidated financial statements for the smallest group of companies for the financial year 2022 in accordance with International Financial Reporting Standards (IFRS, as endorsed by the EU) and the supplementary requirements of the applicable provisions of German commercial law.
+As the parent company of the KATEK Group, KATEK SE compiles consolidated financial statements for the smallest group of companies for the financial year 2023 in accordance with International Financial Reporting Standards (IFRS, as endorsed by the EU) and the supplementary requirements of the applicable provisions of German commercial law.
 The consolidated financial statements are published in the Bundesanzeiger (Federal Gazette).